HelixVita/FelixVita-Proxyshop-Plugins/README.md

     ![image](https://user-images.githubusercontent.com/102387379/191357327-b4f3dda4-e1bd-4260-8a2c-aa13ee3055b1.png)

+1. Create another folder named `CCGHQ` in the `templates`, then download the CCGHQ Set Symbol SVG files [here](https://www.dropbox.com/sh/66vu99o8e4yo2vy/AAAijXj6WEoPbcn2Mxeafjzqa) and place there.
+The path should look like `templates/CCGHQ/Magic the Gathering Vectors/Set Symbols`

-3. Run Proxyshop.
+1. Run Proxyshop.
 You should now see "Ancient" in the list of available templates.
 Enjoy!

     ![image](https://user-images.githubusercontent.com/102387379/191357752-ebe486c1-59d9-480f-bb55-639ba64a7753.png)